nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Reliable` reliable sequenced, a packet must be received by the target peer and resend attempts should be made until the packet is delivered.

 `PacketFlags.Unsequenced` a packet will not be sequenced with other packets and may be delivered out of order.
+This flag makes delivery unreliable.

 `PacketFlags.NoAllocate` a packet will not allocate data, and the user must supply it instead.